Debt Consolidation Programs: How They Work and Best Options for 2026

 Several red flags indicate potentially predatory or ineffective programs:

-• Upfront fees before services: Legitimate agencies may charge setup fees, but they should provide counseling and services before collecting payment
+• Upfront fees before services: Legitimate agencies should provide counseling and services before collecting payment

 • Guaranteed results: No agency can guarantee specific outcomes since creditor participation is voluntary